apache/datafusion-ballista/README.md

 - [Google Protocol Buffers](https://developers.google.com/protocol-buffers) for serializing query plans, with [plans to eventually use substrait.io here](https://github.com/apache/arrow-ballista/issues/32).

+Ballista implements a similar design to Apache Spark, but there are some key differences.

+- The choice of Rust as the main execution language avoids the overhead of GC pauses.
+- Ballista is designed from the ground up to use columnar data, enabling a number of efficiencies such as vectorized processing (SIMD and GPU) and efficient compression.
+Although Spark does have some columnar support, it is still largely row-based today.
+- The combination of Rust and Arrow provides excellent memory efficiency and memory usage can be 5x - 10x lower than Apache Spark in some cases, which means that more processing can fit on a single node, reducing the overhead of distributed compute.
+- The use of Apache Arrow as the memory model and network protocol means that data can be exchanged between executors in any programming language with minimal serialization overhead.

 Ballista can be deployed as a standalone cluster and also supports [Kubernetes](https://kubernetes.io/).
 In either case, the scheduler can be configured to use [etcd](https://etcd.io/) as a backing store to (eventually) provide redundancy in the case of a scheduler failing.

 # Project Status and Roadmap

-Ballista is currently a proof-of-concept and provides batch execution of SQL queries with a design that is heavily based on Apache Spark.
+Ballista is currently a proof-of-concept and provides batch execution of SQL queries.

-There is an excellent discussion in https://github.com/apache/arrow-ballista/issues/30 about the future of the project and we encourage you to participate and your feedback there.
+There is an excellent discussion in https://github.com/apache/arrow-ballista/issues/30 about the future of the project and we encourage you to participate and add your feedback there.

 The current initiatives being considered are: